goodrobots/devFrame/docs/_docs/00-quick-start.md

 title: "Quick Start"
 permalink: /docs/quick-start/
 ---
+## The devFrame Is For...

+Short answer:  Anyone who wants to build a small quadcopter or rover.

+Long answer:  Anyone building a small robot who needs or wants the flexibility of building from open source ecosystems while reducing barriers to entry.

 If you are an experienced builder, or just want a high level overview of how to build a devFrame, this is the spot to start.
 Skip to the Community Builds section if you are ready to go.
-If not, have a read through the docs.
+If not, have a full read through the docs.

 ## Basic Build Steps
 1. Plan your build:  Select the type, size, and configuration of your devFrame based on your requirements.